Do Metal Raised Garden Beds Overheat, Rust, or Release Toxic Chemicals?

 Why Are Vegega’s Zn-Al-Mg Steel Raised Beds Better than Others?

 - Non-toxic: USDA-certified paint is free of harmful chemicals, ensuring safety for plant roots and the environment.
+Even used for a long time, the inner bed wouldn't rust and leach out any harmful chemicals.

 Conclusion